transloadit/uppy/website/src/docs/remote-sources.md

 tagline: "Uppy plugin that includes all remote sources that Uppy+Companion offer, like Instagram, Google Drive, Dropox, Box, Unsplash, Url etc"
 ---

-Remote Sources plugin makes it convenient to add all the available remote sources — Instagram, Google Drive, Unsplash, Url, etc — to Uppy Dashboard in one package.
+`@uppy/remote-sources` is a preset plugin to add all the available remote sources, such Instagram, Google Drive, Dropbox, and others to Uppy Dashboard in one package.

 > Note: Remote Sources requires Dashboard and automatically installs all its plugins to it.